PranavSriram18/genai_foundations/docs/series/moe.md

 Since K2 uses only 64 attention heads (compared to 128 in DV3), there is an increased need to reduce expert-parallel communication in order for it not to dominate during 1F1B.
-K2 achieves this by adopting "the smallest feasible EP parallelization strategy," setting the number of devices experts are partitioned across to just 16.
+K2 achieves this by adopting "the smallest feasible EP parallelization strategy," partitioning experts across just 16 devices.
 Note that lower expert parallelism implies more experts per GPU, which implicitly smoothes load (even if load is imbalanced across experts, it has a higher probability of being balanced across GPUs, due to the law of large numbers).

 ### 5.2 Hot Expert Replication (DV3)
 The basic idea of replication is that during inference, we can monitor online statistics of expert loads, and <span class="idea">redundantly deploy</span> high-load experts in a manner that balances load across GPUs without increasing inter-node communication.
 DV3 applies this strategy to the prefilling stage of inference specifically.
-It uses 32 redundant experts (out of 256 total), with each GPU hosting its 8 original experts plus one redundant expert.
+It uses 32 redundant experts (out of 256 total), with each GPU hosting its 8 original experts plus 1 redundant expert.

 ### 5.3 Custom Kernels
 DV3 develops custom kernels using [PTX](https://developer.nvidia.com/blog/understanding-ptx-the-assembly-language-of-cuda-gpu-computing/) for efficient all-to-all communication.
 While